kata198/indexedredis/README.rst

 	 Example: ['Name', 'Description', 'Model', 'Price']

 *INDEXED_FIELDS* -  a list of strings containing the names of fields that will be indexed.
 Can only filter on indexed fields.
 Adds insert/delete time.
+Entries must also be present in FIELDS.

 	 Example: ['Name', 'Model']